 Wondering why anyone would want to talk to Siri, Alexa, and any number of other AIs on the same device?
 It turns out, as you may have already personally experienced, that not all voice AIs are created equal and many of them possess specific strengths that the others lack.

 A great example of this is the recently released Sonos Voice Control (SVC), an AI that only runs on Sonos microphone-equipped speakers.
 SVC has been designed specifically to be the easiest way to control what a Sonos speaker (and multiroom system) can do, with just your voice.
 But it’s not connected to the internet, and it can’t answer general questions or perform tasks like countdown timers the way Alexa, Google Assistant, or Siri can.
-With Amazon’s support of multi-assistants, Alexa and SVC on the same Sonos speaker at the same time, giving you the freedom to assign your specific task or need to the best AI for the job.
+With Amazon’s support of multi-assistants,

 For now, Amazon’s Alexa is the only major voice AI that will run alongside other AIs on third-party devices, but it has yet to introduce other voice AIs on its own Ech0 smart speakers.
 Google still prevents any device that runs Google Assistant from running any other voice AI, and Apple’s Siri is still confined to just Apple’s own products.